 Whitening Before Braces or Aligners—What to Expect

 After months or even years of orthodontic treatment, it’s common to take a closer look at the overall appearance of your teeth.
 While alignment may be complete, some people notice areas of uneven colour or mild staining that developed during treatment.
-Whitening at this stage can be considered part of the post-treatment phase, aiming to refine your results and enhance the outcome.
+Whitening at this stage can be considered as part of the post-treatment phase, aiming to refine treatment results and enhance the outcome.

 Here are some key points to consider when whitening after orthodontics: